endurantgames/cosmiclegends/src/classes/expatriate.md

 Unkillable

-:   You get knocked down but you get up again.
-They're never
+:   You get knocked down, but you get up again; they're never
     gonna keep you down.
 Regain 1 Health at the start of the Hero Phase if you have 0 Health.